nickhuber/website/content/opencv-camera-websockets.rst

-I saw many other example using a streaming mjpeg format to accomplish the same sort of effect without any JavaScript, but was having some issues with that and wanted an excuse to use websocekts for something for a while.
+I saw many other example using a streaming mjpeg format to accomplish the same sort of effect without any JavaScript, but was having some issues with that and wanted an excuse to use websockets for something for a while.

 See `My Github repository`_ for the full source code of my starting project.